-Traditional spacing kept openings 1 m (39") from corners but is not enough to hold up intersecting walls in earthquakes.
-Openings may need to be much further to leave enough bracing near a wall (Figure 8a).
+Traditional spacing kept openings 1 m (39") from corners but may not be enough to hold up all intersecting walls in earthquakes.
+Space openings far enough to leave enough bracing near a wall (Figure 8a).
 Buttresses (Figure 8b) can extend outward at wall intersections and between them.

-Although the exact strength of resilient CE earthbag walls is not yet known, rough estimates extrapolated from small tests indicate that when built with strong soil fill (1,3 Mpa/ 250 psi) CE should be able to resist forces similar to unreinforced earth walls specified in one earthen building code based on structural research.
-The New Zealand Standards Earth Buildings not Requiring Specific Engineering (4299:1998) has clear details and guidelines that can be adapted for resilient CE in seismic risk areas of up to 0.59 g gpa risk at 2% probability or up to 0.1 g at 10% probability.
+Although the exact strength of resilient CE earthbag walls is not yet known, the best rough estimates from small tests indicate that when built with strong soil fill (1,3 Mpa/ 250 psi) CE should be able to resist forces similar to unreinforced earth walls specified in the research based earthen building code developed for New Zealand.
+Earth Buildings not Requiring Specific Engineering (4299:1998) has clear details and guidelines that can be adapted for resilient CE in seismic risk areas of up to 0.59 g gpa risk at 2% probability or up to 0.1 g at 10% probability.